bespector/NAG-Spark/README.md

  - Ordinary and Partial Differential Equations
  - Curve and Surface Fitting
  - Random Number Generation

+### Using the NAG Library on Spark

+The NAG Library requires all data must be in-memory when calling NAG functions.
+As this contrasts with Spark's out-of-memory computing, the NAG Library must be called one of two ways:

+1. Break the problem up and call NAG functions on smaller datasets.
+You can either process all the data or a subset and then aggregate the results together in a final reduce stage (see the NAG Correlation Example).
+2. Reformulate the problem using a different method such as a Maximum Likelihood problem.
+Though this is oftentimes inefficient, this can be the only way to analize big data (see the NAGLogisticRegression Example).

 ### Obtaining a NAG License
 Free 60-day NAG licenses are available.
 To obtain a license, email support@nag.co.uk with the following information.